-There are several things that you can do to avoid, or shorten winter illness.
+There are several things that you can do to avoid or shorten winter illness.
 Below are some steps to take to boost your immunity as you feel yourself becoming sick.
-These will help you to fend off flus, colds, or minor infections, and are especially helpful if you do them as early as possible.
+These may help you to fend off cases of flu, colds, or minor infections, and are especially helpful if you do them as early as possible.

 Get Rest As Soon As Possible

 Many people ignore the early warning signs of illness and keep working until they ‘drop.’
 You will take longer to heal if you allow the illness to get a foothold.
 If you feel a sore throat, headache, congestion, etc. coming on, take it easy.
 You may consider taking a day off of work now so that you don’t have to take two or three days off later on.

 Eat Very Lightly Or Not At All

 With all illnesses, the appetite is diminished.
 This is a natural response of the body.
 Energy is needed to fight off the ‘bug’ and the body doesn’t have the energy to process food.
 In addition, the digestion of food slows down considerably in any fever greater than 99F.
 Give your digestive tract a rest!
 Even a child can tolerate a modified fast of broths, juices and steamed vegetables for 2-3 days.

 This standard advice is, in fact, good advice.
 You can clear a ‘bug’ out of your system with lots of high-quality water and herbal teas.

 Sweets, baked goods (including bread) soft drinks, eggs and dairy products (milk, cheese, yogurt, ice-cream).
 Sugar suppresses the action of infection-fighting white blood cells, while dairy, wheat, and eggs contribute to excessive mucus production.